Once Upon a Time in the Andes

 Once Upon a Time in the Andes (Spanish: Érase una vez en los Andes) is a 2023 Peruvian war romantic drama film directed, written and co-produced by Rómulo Sulca.
-It stars Maribel Baldeón and Juan Cano.
+Based on the short story La Guerra de la Cruz del Sur by Alberto Chavarría Muñoz, the film stars Maribel Baldeón and Juan Cano.
 It is a love story between a peasant woman from the central Andes of Peru with a Chilean soldier during the War of the Pacific.

 Synopsis

 Lautaro, a Chilean soldier, is surprised with his troops in the campaign in the central mountains of Peru, badly injured and being the only survivor of the War of the Pacific, he is revived by Margarita, a local woman who was herding her cattle in the surroundings.
 There will begin a love story despite language and cultural barriers.